Understanding Skydio X2E emergency behaviors

 Lost Communication Link

-A lost link is the loss of communication (uplink and downlink) between Skydio X2 and the Enterprise Controller that may result in the loss of flight control.
+A lost link is the loss of communication (uplink and downlink) between Skydio X2 and the Enterprise Controller, which may result in the loss of flight control.

-- uplink refers to the transmissions of flight command instruction from the ground control system to Skydio X2
+- uplink refers to the transmissions of flight command instructions from the ground control system to Skydio X2

 Lost GPS Signal

-- In the event that the GPS signal is lost, the drone will continue flying as normal.
+- If the GPS signal is lost, the drone will continue flying as normal.
 You will still be able to Return Home and fly to waypoints, however, the flight will be less accurate.
 If Skydio X2 loses GPS for an extended period of time, actions that require GPS (Return to Home/Controller, fly to a waypoint, Waypoint missions) will be disabled.

 - When Skydio X2 is flying at high altitudes or over large bodies of water, visual positioning becomes more difficult and the drone relies on GPS to assist with lateral positioning.
-In the event that GPS is lost in such conditions, lateral positioning will be affected and the drone may initiate an emergency landing.
+If GPS is lost in such conditions, lateral positioning will be affected, and the drone may initiate an emergency landing.

-- Skydio X2 never had GPS If Skydio X2 never obtains a strong GPS signal, you may not be able to set a Home Point, fly to a waypoint, or return to Controller/Home.
-If your Return Type is set to Vision, however, you will be able to reliably return to the Launch Point using the vision navigation system.
+- Skydio X2 never had GPS: If Skydio X2 never obtains a strong GPS signal, you may not be able to set a Home Point, fly to a waypoint, or return to Controller/Home.
+If your Return Type is set to Vision, however, you can reliably return to the Launch Point using the vision navigation system.

 When Skydio X2 battery is low, there will be a series of notifications and actions to ensure a safe landing:

-- X2 will then notify you when it has 2 minutes of flight time left based on its current altitude and the battery indicator will begin a two-minute countdown.
+- X2 will notify you when it has 2 minutes of flight time left based on its current altitude, and the battery indicator will begin a two-minute countdown.
 You may choose to continue flying, however, it is strongly recommended that you fly to a safe location and land.

-- When the two-minute countdown is complete, X2 will initiate an automatic landing that you will be unable to cancel.
-You will maintain the ability to nudge the drone in roll, pitch, and yaw to avoid any obstacles.
+- When the two-minute countdown is complete, X2 will initiate an automatic landing that you cannot cancel.
+You will maintain the ability to nudge the drone in roll, pitch, and yaw to avoid obstacles.

 If X2 enters an unexpected state that it cannot recover from, it will automatically initiate an emergency landing.
 An alert notification will display that X2 is initiating an emergency landing.
-X2 will try to use the navigation cameras and GPS system to descend vertically.
-If these are not available, the vehicle will descend quickly using only the barometer which may result in lateral drift.
-If the emergency has been resolved X2 will stop emergency landing and you will regain control of the drone.
+X2 will try to use navigation cameras and GPS to descend vertically.
+If these are unavailable, the vehicle will descend quickly using only the barometer, which may result in lateral drift.
+If the emergency has been resolved, X2 will stop the emergency landing, and you will regain control of the drone.